LightX2417/Road-Dash/README.md

 Road Dash is an Android game developed using Unity where the player collects coins while avoiding obstacles.
 The game features touch controls, increases speed over time, and has a wheel avatar.

-Getting Started:
-Download the game from the Google Play Store or the App Store Install the game on your device
-Open the game and press the "Play" button on the main menu to start playing

 Gameplay:
 The objective of the game is to collect as many coins as possible while avoiding obstacles that come at you.
 Use touch controls to move your avatar.
 Swipe left or right to change lanes, and swipe up or down to jump or slide respectively.